TomographicImaging/iDVC/docs/source/results.rst

 =============

 The DVC analysis code generates two files for each run it performs.
-These aren’t directly accessible from the app, but you are able to access them if you export your session (see :ref:`Exporting Sessions <Exporting Sessions>`).
+These aren’t directly accessible from the app, but you are able to access them if you export your session (see `Exporting Sessions <_Exporting Sessions>`_ ).
 The two files it produces for each run are as follows:

 **Status file** (.stat): This contains: